siffiejoe/lua-amalg/README.md

     ./amalg.lua module1 module2

 The modules are collected using `package.path`, so they have to be available there.
+You can use the usual environment variables (e.g.
+`LUA_PATH`) to adjust the contents of `package.path`.
 The resulting merged Lua code will be written to the standard output stream.
 You have to run the code to make the embedded Lua modules available for `require`.

 You can specify an output file to use instead of the standard output stream.

-    ./amalg.lua -o out.lua module1 module2
+    LUA_PATH="../src/?.lua;;" ./amalg.lua -o out.lua module1 module2

 You can also embed the main script of your application in the merged Lua code as well.
 Of course the embedded Lua modules can be `require`'d in the main script.
+The main script is specified as a file name or path, not a module name (it isn't a module after all).
+(It *could* be a module, but in that case the amalgamation file has to be `require`'d before the other embedded modules become available!)

-    ./amalg.lua -o out.lua -s main.lua module1 module2
+    lua amalg.lua -o out.lua -s main.lua module1 module2

 If you want the original file names and line numbers to appear in error messages, you have to activate debug mode.
 This will require